 Our paper contributes to the literature on the electoral impact of social transfers by providing causal evidence on the electoral effects of a large state-wide program in a developed country.
 Most existing studies on this topic have focused on developing countries, and their results have been based on small experiments.
 The child benefit amounts provided by the program introduced by PiS have been very generous, as the benefit payments for one child were equivalent to one-third of the per capita disposable income in Poland in 2016.
-The overall redistributive size of the program has also been large, costing about 1.2% of GDP.
-By comparison, the average budget of the CCTs in Latin America represents around 0.3-0.4% GDP (Paes-Sousa, Regalia, and Stampini, 2013).
-After the introduction of the child allowance program, Poland went from being a country where most families received no family cash benefits to being the developed country with the highest family benefit levels2.
-Such a rapid implementation of a bold policy change is very rare in developed countries, as in most cases, the introduction of such policies is preceded by consultations, impact studies, and small experiments.
+The overall redistributive size of the program has also been large, costing about 1.2% of Poland's GDP.
+In comparison, the average budget of the cash transfer programs in Latin America represents around 0.3-0.4% GDP (Paes-Sousa, Regalia, and Stampini, 2013).
+Upon the introduction of the child allowance program, Poland went from being a country where most families received no family cash benefits to being the developed country with the highest family benefit levels.1 Such a rapid implementation of a bold policy change is very rare in developed countries, as in most cases, the introduction of such policies is preceded by consultations, impact studies, and small experiments.
 This was not the case in Poland.
-Finally, while the existing literature on this topic mostly analyzed the impact of conditional cash transfers, the Polish child benefit program was largely unconditional, and was therefore less closely linked to local economic circumstances.3 Moreover, an innovative aspect of our study is that, in addition to investigating the impact of the cash transfer program on support for the ruling party, we show that its electoral effects were mainly due to new voters coming off the sidelines, and not due to shifts in the preferences of voters who had previously voted for other parties.
+Hence, for families with children, the introduction of the program was a large unexpected shock.
+Finally, while the existing literature on this topic has mostly analyzed the impact of conditional cash transfers, the Polish child benefit program was largely unconditional, and was therefore less closely linked to local economic circumstances.
+Moreover, an innovative aspect of our study is that, in addition to investigating the impact of the cash transfer program on support for the ruling party, we show that its electoral effects were mainly due to new voters coming off the sidelines, and not due to shifts in the preferences of voters who had previously voted for other parties.

-2In 2019, Poland was the country with highest family benefits in relation to average wages among the OECD countries (see Figure D.9)
+1In 2019, Poland was the country with highest family benefits in relation to average wages among the OECD countries (see Figure D.6).

-3Between 2016 and 2019 the benefit was means-tested for the first child in a family; while from 2019 onward, all children have been eligible.
+2Between 2016 and 2019 the benefit was means-tested for the first child in a family; while from 2019 onward, all children have been eligible.
 See the detailed description of the program design in Section 2 and Appendix D.